Sample Category Title

 This lesson plan is designed to teach students how to find and assess important news angles for a breaking news story.

-A lesson plan to help students understand the importance of using the right language and style in their journalism.
+A lesson plan designed to help students understand the importance of clarity in their writing so that they produce news articles that the reader can understand.

-Lesson: Artificial intelligence in journalism
+Lesson: Integrity in journalism

 You might also likeRELATED